 We provide Cellular Therapy using a person's own bone marrow to provide symptom relief and functional improvement.
 We use a specialized harvesting technique to remove bone marrow from the patient’s hip bone.
 This bone marrow contains a myriad of growth factors and mesenchymal stem cells.
 Once harvested, the bone marrow is filtered, then concentrated in an FDA-approved device, and finally injected into the patient’s area of damage with ultrasound guidance for precise placement.
 This treatment uses the body’s own repair mechanisms and growth factors to promote healing.
 These cells are capable of transforming into a wide variety of tissues including tendons, ligaments and cartilage.
 Generally speaking, this treatment appears to be more effective for more advanced joint or tendon degeneration and is a good next step if platelet rich plasma therapy (PRP) is not successful.

 This minimally invasive procedure is done under local anesthesia.
 The bone marrow harvesting may result in a dull aching pain for several days.
-Because of the potential for infection within the bone, this procedure is done in a sterile environment in our office procedure room.
-The entire process will take less than an hour and most patients will have little to no restrictions following the procedure.

-Not all patients are candidates for stem cell injection therapy.
-Schedule a consultation today to find out whether you are a candidate.

-Where do these cells come from?

-Clean copy | We provide Cellular Therapy using a person's own bone marrow to provide symptom relief and functional improvement.
-We use a specialized harvesting technique to remove bone marrow from the patient’s hip bone.
-This bone marrow contains a myriad of growth factors and mesenchymal stem cells.
-Once harvested, the bone marrow is filtered, then concentrated in an FDA-approved device, and finally injected into the patient’s area of damage with ultrasound guidance for precise placement.
-This treatment uses the body’s own repair mechanisms and growth factors to promote healing.
-These cells are capable of transforming into a wide variety of tissues including tendons, ligaments and cartilage.
-Generally speaking, this treatment appears to be more effective for more advanced joint or tendon degeneration and is a good next step if platelet rich plasma therapy (PRP) is not successful.

-This minimally invasive procedure is done under local anesthesia.
-The bone marrow harvesting may result in a dull aching pain for several days.
-Because of the potential for infection within the bone, this procedure is done in a sterile environment in our office procedure room.
-The entire process will take less than an hour and most patients will have little to no restrictions following the procedure.
+Because of the potential for infection within the bone, this procedure is done in a clean environment in our office procedure room.
+The entire process will take a little over an hour and most patients will have minimal restrictions following the procedure.

 Not all patients are candidates for stem cell injection therapy.
 Schedule a consultation today to find out whether you are a candidate.

 Where do these cells come from?